aoriens/news-service/README.md

 psql news -f db_schema.sql
 ```

-3. You may populate the database with test data.
-Beware that it will erase old
+3. You may populate the database with a test user.
+Beware: **it may erase your
-   data.
+   data**.

 ```sh
 psql news -f test_data.sql